Potato83/starter-robust/README.md

 ### Instructions:

-Change all instances of "starter" in functions.php to desired theme name.
+Change all instances of "starter-robust" in functions.php to desired theme name.

 Similarly, edit style.css and package.json.